ONSdigital/TakeOn-VP-Wrangler/README.md

 The following configuration is required:

-WRANGLER_NAME - the name of the wrangler lambda i.e VET being called within the eu-west-2 region - takeon-val-comparison-dev-valueComparison
+WRANGLER_NAME - the name of the wrangler lambda i.e VALUE PRESENT LAMBDA being called within the eu-west-2 region - takeon-vp-lambda-dev-run

 WRANGLER_NAME_RESPONSE_PERSISTENCE - the name of the Response persistence Lambda - response-persistence-lambda